 What is the survey data used for?

-The information collected in this study will be used by the Department and other government planners to improve the delivery and quality of services and initiatives for children in Victoria.
+The information collected in this study will be used by the Department of Education and Training and other government planners to improve the delivery and quality of services and initiatives for children in Victoria.

 Some findings from the survey will be published online, including in the annual State of Victoria’s Children reports (an outcomes-focused analysis on how Victorian Children and Young People are faring).